When AB de Villiers was on a scoring spree, his dad was handling a birth

-Dr De Villiers was supervising a birth through Caesarean section in SA town of Warmbaths while son was going bang-bang at Wankhede on Sunday
+Dr. De Villiers was supervising a birth through Caesarean section in South Africa's town of Warmbaths while his son AB was going bang-bang against India at Wankhede on Sunday

 While South Africa's ODI cricket captain AB de Villiers was sending deliveries soaring above the fence at the Wankhede Stadium on Sunday where he scored a 61-ball 119, his father (who is AB de Villiers as well) was handling a delivery of a different kind in a small town called Warmbaths in South Africa.

 Also Read: A day at Wankhede - Sporting Dhoni, scorching heat

 South Africa's ODI captain AB de Villiers and Dr AB de Villiers

 Dr AB de Villiers could not watch his son in full flow on television because he was helping a woman give birth to a child through Caesarean section.
 It was a delicate operation and De Villiers Sr was happy to inform us that mother and child are fine.
 "I didn't watch the match on Sunday as I was busy in the operation theatre.